-We have many calls and emails from families, and sometimes members of the community with complaints/concerns.
+We receive calls and emails from families, and sometimes members of the community with complaints/concerns.
 We have a public email address which is monitored by the Director of Communications and messages are flagged or dispositioned as appropriate.
-We first attempt to direct callers to the school level if appropriate; to the teacher, and to the administration if they have spoken to the teacher.
+We first attempt to direct callers to the school level, if appropriate; to the teacher, and to the administration if they have spoken to the teacher.
 If this has not been successful, the Director of Schools or Director of Education Support Services will be involved if it is a teacher concern, the Director of Curriculum and Instruction for a curriculum concern or an inquiry about resources, the Director of Communications when it is feedback or a concern from the general public, and a manager or the Director of Finance and Administration if it is a facilities or a bussing issue.
 I get involved when necessary, however in a District our size it is not possible to know about each issue brought forward.
 I am confident many issues are being worked through at the school level, often in partnership with a Director.
-It is important that we are all good problem solvers.
+We value listening and bringing resolution to problems.
 We have families who choose to communicate directly with the Minister, the local MLA, Human Rights, the Child and Youth Advocate and the Office of the Privacy Commissioner or media.
 On our website under, "Parent Resources," there is a brochure entitled, "If Conflict Arises: Reaching Resolutions When Conflict Occurs."
 This is very useful for families.

 Student concerns and feedback would be shared at the school level through the school leaders or a forum such as Student Council.
 I encourage Principals to facilitate focus groups of students.
-In the past I have received emails from students and most recently two Directors, the facilities manager and I attended a meeting at Rothesay High with their SAGA (Sexuality and Gender Alliance) to discuss the need for gender neutral washrooms.
-The Directors and I participate each year, along with DEC, in the NB Student Leadership Conference.
-It will be important post-pandemic to have the student voice on DEC/Regional Council.
-Our Management team reviews results of the provincial "Our School" perception survey.
+I receive emails from students The Directors and I participate each year, along with DEC, in the NB Student Leadership Conference.
+Our Leadership team reviews results of the provincial "Our School" perception survey.
+We also work closely with our Student Leaders' Council that was initiated in the spring of 2023.
+The Student Leaders' Council is responsible to nominate and recommend a student DEC member.

 Most ASD-S employees are unionized so there is a grievance process and I hear grievances at Level 2, along with the Director of Human Resources.
 Our largest employee group is the teachers (approximately 1700 of our 3200 employees) and prior to this school year the number of grievances was minimal with teachers and CUPE.
 We work closely with our unions and attempt to work through issues before they come to a grievance.
 Human Resources and Managers work with the CUPE local unions 2745 (EA's and Admin Assistants), 1253 (drivers, and custodians), NBUPPE (NB Union of Public and Private Employees) and PSAC (Public Service Alliance of Canada).
-The Directors of Schools and I work closely with the NBTF/AEFNB local liaison committees to discuss challenges/concerns and to seek input three times per year.
+The Directors of Schools and I work closely with the NBTF/AEFNB local liaison committees to discuss challenges/concerns and to seek input two times per year.
 We have eight local teacher branches.
-The two meetings this year have been on TEAMS with one more in early June.
+One meeting is held in November and a second in May.